Ángel o demonio

 Ángel o demonio (lit.: "Angel or Demon") is a Spanish supernatural drama television series produced by Plural Entertainment.
 Created by D.C.
 Torallas and Joaquín Górriz and starring, among others, Aura Garrido, Jaime Olías, Manu Fullola and Mar Saura, the two seasons of the series aired in 2011 on Telecinco.
 The plot concerns a struggle between good and evil, pitting "angels" against "fallen ones".

 Premise

-Valeria (Aura Garrido) a 17-year-old student taking 2º de Bachillerato finds out she is not a common person but an angel.
-Caught in between an age-old war between good an evil, Valeria is initially tutored by the angel Natael (Manu Fullola), but she feels attracted to the mysterious Damián (Jaime Olías).
+Valeria a 17-year-old student taking 2º de Bachillerato finds out she is not a common person but an angel.
+Caught in between an age-old war between good an evil, Valeria is initially tutored by the angel Natael, but she feels attracted to the mysterious Damián.